The package offers real-time protection to detect and block known malware before it can do any harm.

 There is a notable omission in the lack of web filtering, which means the system doesn't block malicious URLs.
 But Comodo's auto-sandboxing should ensure that even the very latest, undiscovered threats are blocked, and there's a vast array of bonus features to fill any other security holes.

-Still, it's a measure of how capable Comodo Antivirus for Windows 10 is, that upgrading to its baseline commercial product, Comodo Advanced Antivirus 11, adds little more than shopping and banking protection and unlimited support.
-But it is at least cheap, at just $19.99 for a one device, one-year license.
+Still, it's a measure of how capable Comodo Antivirus for Windows 10 is, that upgrading to its baseline commercial product, Comodo Advanced Antivirus 12, adds little more than shopping and banking protection and unlimited support.
+But it is at least exceptionally cheap, at just $7.99 for a one device, one-year license, or $9.99 to cover three devices.

 Comodo's free antivirus is easy to find on the website, and we were able to download and launch the installer in a very few seconds.